Which sales model are you using to sell to your customers? If it’s not inside sales, then you might be missing out.

 Inside sales are also called virtual sales or remote sales because the in-person aspect of selling is removed.

-The term inside sales came about sometime in the 1980s as a way to separate B2B and B2C selling from telemarketing, which is what the early form of inside sales encompassed.
+The term inside sales came about sometime in the 1980s as a way to separate B2B and B2C selling from telemarketing tools, which is what the early form of inside sales encompassed.

 Today, B2B inside sales are prevalent.